nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   - The email has to have a proper prefix and proper domain name consisting of at least 2 letters
   - Address can be any amount of letters, symbols and numbers, the only constraint is that it cannot be blank

-Example: `newteammate mn/Lucas mg/LucasTai98 mp/93824823 me/lucas@gmail.com ma/18 Evelyn Road` creates a new teamamte in the respective project with:
+Example: `addteammate mn/Lucas mg/LucasTai98 mp/93824823 me/lucas@gmail.com ma/18 Evelyn Road` creates a new teamamte in the respective project with:
   - name Lucas
-  - Git name of Lucas98
+  - Git Username of Lucas98
   - phone number of 93824823
   - email of lucas@gmail.com
   - address of 18 Evelyn road

+### Add a teammate to a project `addpart`

+Add an existing teammate to the current project.

+Format: `addpart GIT_USER_NAME`

+Example: `addpart Lucas98` adds Lucas98 to the current project that the user is in.

+### Remove a teammate from a project `deletepart`

+Removes an existing teammate from the current project.

+Format: `deletepart GIT_USER_NAME`

+Example: `deletepart Lucas98` removes Lucas98 from the current project.

 ### Edit a teammate’s details `editteammate`